ganysigit/my-app/problems.md

 - Converted `lastSyncAt` string to Date object: `mapping.lastSyncAt ? new Date(mapping.lastSyncAt) : null`
 - Fixed duplicate `.toISOString()` calls
 - All TypeScript compilation errors resolved successfully

+## Problem 6: Discord Messages Not Being Posted During Sync (2025-01-05)

+**Issue:** Sync operations were completing successfully and processing 14 issues, but no Discord messages were being posted.
+The `discord_messages` table was empty despite having 14 issues in the database.

+**Root Cause:** All issues in the database were created before Discord posting functionality was working properly.
+During sync, these were treated as "existing issues" and routed to the `updateIssue` method.
+However, `updateIssue` only updated Discord messages if a Discord message record already existed - it didn't create new Discord messages for existing issues that had never been posted.

+**Solution:**
+- Modified `updateIssue` method in `lib/services/sync.ts` to check if a Discord message exists for the issue
+- If no Discord message exists, the method now creates a new Discord message using `discordService.postIssue()`
+- Added proper logging to track Discord message creation vs updates
+- Added database record creation for new Discord messages with proper UUID generation
+- This ensures that existing issues without Discord messages get posted during sync operations

+**Result:** After the fix, running a manual sync successfully created Discord messages for all 14 existing issues.
+The sync status now shows 14 issues and 14 Discord messages, with 0 issues without Discord messages.